The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Wilson-chain mapping of the critical Anderson model

 \section{Wilson-chain mapping of the critical \AubAnd\ Anderson model}

-This appendix contains details about the Wilson-chain description of the full \AubAnd\ Anderson model, where the impurity hybridizes with the LDOS at as particular site in the host.
-We focus on the case of greatest interest, where the AA model is its critical point, $\lambda=2t$.
+This appendix contains details about the Wilson-chain description of the full \AubAnd\ Anderson model, where the impurity hybridizes with the LDOS at a particular site in the host.
+We focus on the case of greatest interest, where the AA model is at its critical point, $\lambda=2t$.

 Figure \ref{fig:AAA-hopping} shows the scaled hopping $\Lambda^{n/2} t_n$ and scaled onsite energy $\Lambda^{n/2} \veps_n$ obtained in the KPM+NRG treatment of an impurity hybridizing with the middle site of the $\phi=0$ realization of the AA model at potential strength $\lambda=2t$ and band filling $n_c = 0.309$.
 These scaled tight-binding coefficients are plotted for three different KPM expansion orders: $N_C = 10^3$, $10^4$, and $10^5$.
 For a given $N_C$, the values of $\Lambda^{n/2} t_n$ initially fluctuate significantly as $n$ increases from $0$, rather reminiscent of the behavior of the scaled hopping coefficients for the fractal $1/5$ Cantor-set hybridization function shown in Fig.\ \ref{fig:5-3-Cantor-hopping}.
 For larger chain site indices $n$ where $\Lambda^{-n/2} \lesssim \pi/N_C$, $\Lambda^{n/2} t_n$ approaches an constant value arising from the KPM broadening of the hybridization function.
 Focusing on a filling $n_c\ne 0.5$ in Fig.\ \ref{fig:AAA-hopping} allows $\veps_n$ to take nonzero values.
 The scaled onsite energy $\Lambda^{n/2} \veps_n$ also fluctuates with increasing $n$, but unlike the scaled hopping coefficient, its value is appreciable only for $5 < n < 14$, identifying the corresponding energy range $\Lambda^{-7} < |\teps| < \Lambda^{-5/2}$ as the one in which particle-hole asymmetry of the hybridization function plays the greatest role.
 The fluctuations of both $\Lambda^{n/2} t_n$ and $\Lambda^{n/2} \veps_n$ grow with increasing $N_C$ as structure in the hybridization function becomes better resolved.